MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

 3. If the **Before you begin** window opens, choose **Next**.

-4. In the **Select Servers or a Cluster** window, add in the names of the two machines that will be the nodes of the cluster.
+4. In the **Select Servers or a Cluster** window, add in the names of the two machines that are to be the nodes of the cluster.
 For example, if the names are NODE1 and NODE2, enter the name and select **Add**.
 You can also choose the **Browse** button to search Active Directory for the names.
 Once both are listed under **Selected Servers**, choose **Next**.

 5. In the **Testing Options** window, select **Run all tests (recommended)**, and **Next**.

-6. On the **Confirmation** page, it will give you the listing of all the tests it will check.
-Choose **Next** and the tests will begin.
+6. On the **Confirmation** page, it gives you the listing of all the tests it it is check.
+Choose **Next** and the tests begin.

 7. Once completed, the **Summary** page appears after the tests run.
-To view Help topics that will help you interpret the results, click **More about cluster validation tests**.
+To view Help topics that helps you interpret the results, click **More about cluster validation tests**.

 8. While still on the Summary page, click View Report and read the test results.
 Make any necessary changes in the configuration and rerun the tests. <br>To view the results of the tests after you close the wizard, see *SystemRoot\Cluster\Reports\Validation Report date and time.html*.